 Do show additional points on the circle.
-Assume each desired circle point by clicking it.
+Assume each desired circle point by clicking it

-Mode for point assumption: Specify whether the TNC should display the tool path during selection of machining positions.
+Show tool path: Specify whether the TNC should display the tool path during selection of machining positions.

 Please note that you must set the correct unit of measure, since the DXF file does not contain any such information.